2009 Buick Lucerne

 The steering is precise and responsive, and the suspension is well controlled, even at high speeds along not always smooth roads.
 After driving several different Lucerne models over the course of several hours, winding among the vineyards in the Santa Ynez Valley just north of Santa Barbara, California, we found that all handled with aplomb, exhibiting no wallowing or causing any untoward moments.
 A rigid chassis is the key to balancing sharp handling with a smooth ride, and Lucerne really delivers.

-Both V8 engines come with GM's electronically controlled Hydra-Matic 4T80 four-speed automatic transaxle, where the V6s use the lighter-duty 4T65 four-speed.
-All Lucerne engines feature electronic throttle control.
+The V8 engine comes with GM's electronically controlled Hydra-Matic 4T80 four-speed automatic transaxle, where the V6 uses the lighter-duty 4T65 four-speed.
+Both Lucerne engines feature electronic throttle control.

 The new Side Blind Zone Alert system uses radar sensors on both sides of the vehicle (mounted behind the rear fascia) to scan a 150-degree field of view within a 3.5-meter range.
 Alternating radar beams sweep the adjacent traffic lanes to detect approaching cars.
 Vehicles entering one of seven zones identified by the system will illuminate an LED symbol in the outside rearview mirror.
 The system ignores stationary objects, such as fire hydrants or parked cars.

 The Lane Departure Warning uses a camera, mounted near the inside rearview mirror, to identify traffic lane markings and provide audible alerts if the Lucerne should appear to be wandering from its appointed path.